neverfox/haida/writeups/lab5.md

   * an inflecting rule for the definite suffix *-ee* and `uniq+fam+act`
 * "assumed a morpho-phonological analyzer" by using *-ee* for all instances of the suffix in the translit-seg lines of the testsuite

 Most of these changes were accomplished through additional matrix customization.
-However, setting the `COG-ST` value appropriately was entered by hand:
+However, setting the `COG-ST` value appropriately was entered by hand.
+Originally, we had set firm values:

 ```
 indef-lex-rule := cog-st-lex-rule-super & const-lex-rule &